 Hamby returned to college in fall 2014, by attending Hood College.
 He completed his studies in Dec.
 2016 and graduated from Hood with a bachelor’s degree in Communications (with a concentration in Digital Media) in May 2017.

-Whenever he is not focused in his studies, Hamby is usually watching his favorite classic/cult films and TV shows, sightseeing, visiting National Parks, reading interesting humorous books, collecting coins and hanging out with friends (whenever his schedule is not filled with tedious work).
+Hamby avidly watches his favorite classic/cult films and TV shows including “Svengoolie” and “Mystery Science Theater 3000” and enjoys sightseeing, visiting National Parks, reading interesting humorous books, collecting coins and hanging out with friends (whenever his schedule is not filled with tedious work).